mkutay/moodle-scraper/README.md

 # Bilisim-Projesi-Moodle-

+Update:
+The one that stole our mail, I will find you.
+We created a new mail and I am not going to put it in github.

 It Works!!!
 Thanks to the magical line.

 It can login to the site and check that if there is any homework.